tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Large proposals - Proposals of wide-ranging scope and science yield.
 Large proposals must deliver a clear benefit for the broader scientific community.

 Mini proposals are limited to no more than two pages for the S/T/M section.
 Small proposals are restricted to four pages for the S/T/M section.
 Large proposals should be a total of six pages long, where the additional space in the S/T/M section is used to describe the benefits that the program will provide to the scientific community.
 References and the OSDMP are not included in the page limits.

+If you are unsure of which proposal type might meet your investigations needs, please review our [flow-chart](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=918701/solicitationId=%7B574AD906-1C28-5997-FEBF-2D3B9195A548%7D/viewSolicitationDocument=1/D.10%20TESSCycle7_%20Amend75.pdf#page=6), or reach out to the [TESS Science Support Center](tesshelp@bigbang.gsfc.nasa.gov).

 ### Ground-based observation focused projects
 Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
 Ground-based observing focused proposals may support the analysis and/or interpretation of TESS scientific data collected in Cycle 7 or TESS data already collected in Cycles 1-6.